Collisionally Stable Gas of Bosonic Dipolar Ground State Molecules: Shielding

 In a semiclassical picture, the dressed states represent dipoles rotating in the $xy$-plane at a frequency $\omega_{\mathrm{res}} + \Delta$.
 Due to the superposition of opposite parity states $|0,0\rangle$ and $|1,1\rangle$, the dressed states feature an induced dipole moment.
-The effective dipole moment, $d_\mathrm{eff}$, as a function of $\Delta/\Omega$ is shown in Fig.~\ref{fig:1}D. At large intermolecular distances, shielded molecules interact through the long-range dipole-dipole interaction $V_{\rm dd} = d_\mathrm{eff}^2 (3 \cos^2\theta-1)/(4 \pi \epsilon_0 R^3)$ \cite{yan2020resonant,karman2022resonant}, where $\theta$ denotes the angle between the rotation axis of the dipole and the intermolecular axis, $\epsilon_0$ the vacuum permittivity, and $R$ the intermolecular distance.
+The effective dipole moment, $d_\mathrm{eff}$, as a function of $\Delta/\Omega$ is shown in Fig. 1d.
+At large intermolecular distances, shielded molecules interact through the long-range dipole-dipole interaction $V_{\rm dd} = d_\mathrm{eff}^2 (3 \cos^2\theta-1)/(4 \pi \epsilon_0 R^3)$ \cite{yan2020resonant}, where $\theta$ denotes the angle between the rotation axis of the dipole and the intermolecular axis, $\epsilon_0$ the vacuum permittivity, and $R$ the intermolecular distance.
 When approaching each other, molecules in the $|+\rangle$ state mutually align the orientation of their dipoles and repel each other \cite{karman2018microwave}.
-This is illustrated by the dressed intermolecular potentials shown in Fig.~\ref{fig:1}E. The repulsion prevents the molecules from reaching short range and suppresses loss from inelastic collisions \cite{karman2018microwave}.
+This is illustrated by the dressed intermolecular potentials shown in Fig. 1e.
+The repulsion prevents the molecules from reaching short range and suppresses loss from inelastic collisions \cite{karman2018microwave}.
 The shielding efficiency is limited by residual loss channels, such as tunneling of the molecule pair through the microwave barrier, reaching short range, as well as non-adiabatic transitions to other scattering channels between $|+\rangle$ and $|-\rangle$ and the spectator states $|J, \ m_J\rangle = |1, \ 0\rangle$ and $|1, \ -1\rangle$, collectively labeled $|0\rangle$.

-For optimal parameters of microwave shielding, we observe an enhancement of the lifetime from 16(2) ms to \mbox{1.0(1) s} for ensembles with an initial peak density of $1.0(2)\times 10^{12}$ cm$^{-3}$.
-Fig.~\ref{fig:2}A displays lifetime data of unshielded and shielded molecules, illustrating this dramatic change.
-As a function of hold time in the dipole trap, $t_\mathrm{hold}$, we track both the molecule number and temperature, as shown in Fig.~\ref{fig:2}A and B, and fit the data with a kinetic model that includes one-body, two-body and evaporative losses \cite{SI}.
+We demonstrate collisional stability for gases with $3.0(5) \times 10^4$ NaCs molecules, prepared in an optical dipole trap (ODT), with an initial peak density of $1.0(2)\times 10^{12}$ cm$^{-3}$ and an initial temperature of 750(50) nK (see Methods for details on the sample preparation).
+For optimal parameters of microwave shielding, the lifetime of the molecular ensembles increases from 16(2) ms to \mbox{1.0(1) s}.
+Fig. 2 displays lifetime data of unshielded and shielded molecules, illustrating this dramatic change.
+We track both the molecule number and temperature as a function of hold time in the ODT, $t_\mathrm{hold}$, as shown in Fig. 2a and b, respectively, and fit the data with a kinetic model that includes one-body, two-body and evaporative losses (see Methods).